rust-lang/reference/src/patterns.md

     _ => println!("anything"),
 }
 ```

-binds to `e` the value 2 (not the entire range: the range here is a range subpattern).

 By default, identifier patterns bind a variable to a copy of or move from the
 matched value depending on whether the matched value implements [`Copy`].